TheSimpleMau/role-game-py/README.md

 ## Installation

-you can download the .py and the requirement.txt file to star seeing the game (and the issues)
+You can download the .py and the requirement.txt file to star seeing the game (and the issues) and you need to install in your terminal "sl".

 ## Usage